d-guh/dguy.net/README.md

 # dguy.net
 All the files that make up [dguy.net](https://dguy.net)!

-Note: This is currently just a static website, and may remain that way for a while.
+This is currently just a static website, and may remain that way for a while.\
+Who needs JavaScript?